Yudhishthira: Marriages

-Ruling the Indraprastha
+Ruling Indraprastha

 Following Draupadi’s svayamvara, the Mahabharata recounts that news of the Pandavas’ survival reached Hastinapura, sparking surprise and joy (Adi Parva).
 Duryodhana pressed for schemes to undermine Yudhishthira’s alliance with Drupada, while his ally Karna advocated immediate war.
 Bhishma, however, asserted Yudhishthira’s equal right to the kingdom, proposing a partition, a stance Drona supported, urging reconciliation.
 Vidura emphasized Yudhishthira’s invincibility and Drupada’s support, swaying Dhritarashtra to summon him back.
 Vidura fetched Yudhishthira and his brothers, mother and wife, from Panchala, where he was courteously received, and upon returning to Hastinapura, the populace celebrated.
 Dhritarashtra granted Yudhishthira the Khandavaprastha—half the kingdom—which he accepted.
+Yudhishthira with Krishna's blessing worked with his brothers to transform the once dense forest of wild beasts and asuras.
 There, with Vyasa officiating, Yudhishthira established Indraprastha, a thriving capital.

 Crowned king of Indraprastha, Yudhishthira began his reign.
 The divine sage Narada visited and, addressing the shared marriage to Draupadi, advised that she spend one year with each brother in turn, a rule Yudhishthira implemented to ensure harmony.
 Later, Draupadi bore him a son, Prativindhya, among her five sons with the Pandavas.

 Arjuna and Krishna burned the Khandava Forest to expand Indraprastha, sparing the Asura architect Maya.
 At Krishna’s suggestion, Maya constructed a magnificent mayasabha (assembly hall) for the Pandavas, which he presented to Yudhishthira, narrated in the Sabha Parva.
 When Krishna departed for Dvaraka, Yudhishthira drove his chariot, replacing Krishna’s charioteer Daruka.